HassAzhar/ratestask/README.md

 ./install_dependencies.sh
 ```

-To run the project, run:
+To run the project, run: (Note: Docker will have to be run separately.)

 ```bash
 ./run_flask_server.sh